jasonbayton/11ty/_src/blog/2026/03/mdm-is-dead-long-live-ace.md

 So, I opted to take on something ambitious; build a full, production-grade MDM platform to replace the tools I use on a daily basis.

 More than a proof of concept. (but still a POC).
 Not a weekend hack.
-(Also.. debateable).
+(Also.. debatable).

 What I ended up with was a multi-tenant, role-enforced, enterprise-ready management platform with policy authoring, device lifecycle management, enrolment workflows, location, and an integrated AI assistant.
 I planned meticulously from the outset to try to avoid the common pitfalls of AI-assisted development - security holes, spaghetti code, architectural dead ends - by defining the foundations before anything wrote a single line.